sjmcculloch/smblog/_posts/2017-09-05-netlify-contentful-jamstack.md

 Netlify in one word is __Awesome__!
 It offers continuous deployment, builds our site, hosts it on a global CDN and secures it via HTTPS.
 Furthermore, [it's free for most sites](https://www.netlify.com/pricing/).

+You can point it at a github repository, it will retrieve the source, build and host it for you.

 ![Netlify Build](/images/post-assets/netlify-build.png)

-I mentioned __Continuous Deployment__ earlier.
-Through the use of webhooks we can trigger builds from either Contentful or GitHub.
+Furthermore, through the use of webhooks we can trigger builds from either Contentful or GitHub.
 These triggers can occur when a new post is added/modified or new code is checked in.
 You are getting the best of a dynamic CMS without all the headaches!

 ![Contentful Netlify Workflow](/images/post-assets/contentful-netlify-workflow.svg)